Ledger Live FAQ

 Frequently asked questions when staking with Kiln through Ledger Live

 With Kiln you are launching your own validator(s) and each validator needs to be funded with 32 ETH.
-In a future version, we will enable ‘pooling’ to allow users to stake amounts less than 32 ETH.

 New validators will join the ‘entry queue’ which is a function of the protocol and cannot be influenced by Kiln, Ledger or any other node operator.